-In recent years, Bullard Fellows have been associated with the Harvard Forest, Department of Organismic and Evolutionary Biology, and the John F. Kennedy School of Government and have worked in areas of ecology, forest management, policy, and conservation.
-Fellowships are available for periods ranging from six months to one year after 1 September 2013.
+In recent years, Bullard Fellows have been associated with the Harvard Forest, Department of Organismic and Evolutionary Biology, and the J. F. Kennedy School of Government; they have worked in areas of ecology, forest management, policy, and conservation.
+Fellowships are available for periods ranging from six months to one year starting after 1 September 2014.

 Applications from international scientists, women, and minorities are encouraged.
 Fellowships are not intended for graduate students or recent post-doctoral candidates.
 Information and application instructions are available on the Harvard Forest Web site (http://harvardforest.fas.harvard.edu).